myesua/authentication-authorization-expressjs-tutorial/article.md

 You will change the values later.

 You may also create a configuration file or config file for short.
-It is used to organize environment variables into one place for convenient usage.
+It is used to organize environment variables into one place for convenience.

 To do that,